BrandonF55/Portfolio-Capstone-/DataResearch/DataResearch.md

 2pm - 3pm

 Im still currently trying to get the library to work with my project.
 Ive changed gears though. im going to start a new project without webpack, package.json and all the other packages im not going to need.
-Starting a New repo now
+Starting a New repo now at https://github.com/BrandonF55/Portfolio-Capstone-.git.
+I had a total of 8 commits before making a new repo.
+I have a detailed research page to show my work from this point.

+3pm - 4pm

+Ive started a new repo and im running into a issues getting it up and running.
+I found this video with a different technique. here is the video https://www.youtube.com/watch?v=ELV32bqMBlc.
+Im hoping this video has the solution on how to get this working.

+4pm - 5pm